-The Halloween decorations have been packed away and the holiday decor will soon be unveiled at the Happiest Place on Earth.
+The Halloween decorations are about to be packed away and the holiday decor will soon be unveiled at the Happiest Place on Earth.
 As much as I adore Halloween Time at Disneyland, the Christmas holiday season is perhaps even more magical.
-My family has been able to make quite a few trips to experience the Disneyland Holidays over the years.
+My family has been able to make many trips to experience the Disneyland Holidays over the years.

-Not much major has changed in 2019, but there are always new food offerings, merchandise, and entertainment at Disneyland every year.
-Plus there is one major returning favorite this year that was on hiatus in 2018!
-Keep reading to find out what you need to know before you go to Disneyland during the holiday season in November and December 2019 and during the first week of January 2020.
+Keep reading to find out what you need to know before you go to Disneyland during the holiday season in November and December 2021 and during the first week of January 2022.

-This is the fourth year in a row that the celebration kicked off in time for the Veterans Day holiday weekend in early November.
-(If you are reading this guide in subsequent years and trying to plan your vacation, it’s likely now safe to say that this earlier Veterans Day weekend start date is here to stay!)
-And never fear if you have an even-earlier November visit either because many of the decorations go up even before the official opening date of the holidays at Disneyland.
+The celebration now officially always kicks off in time for the Veterans Day holiday weekend in early November.
+Never fear if you have an even-earlier November visit either because many of the decorations go up even before the official opening date of the holidays at Disneyland.
 In fact, the snow on the castle shows up before Halloween!

 What to Do: Holiday Ride Overlays in Disneyland Park